 Ways to Use

-You can use the Evening Primrose oil in the capsule form, or the Evening Primrose Oil in the liquid form, which can be used in massages and in homemade cosmetics.
+You can find the oil in the form of capsules online or at any drugstore.
+Health food stores and organic cosmetic stores have Evening Primrose Oil available in bottles as well, to be used in massages and in homemade cosmetics.
 You can also eat the unprocessed Evening Primrose plant, though the oil is concentrated in the seeds and not the leafy parts, so it is harder to consume the required amount in this way.

 Other than taking the capsules orally you can also opt for taking the oil in liquid form.
 The liquid form works great as massage oil, although its high cost can deter people from using it in that way.